-If succulents don’t get enough sunlight they begin to stretch out.
+If succulents don’t get enough sunlight they begin to grow tall and stretch out.
 Find out how to prevent stretching and how to “fix” succulents that are already stretched out.

 I get emails from time to time from panicked readers whose succulents “look different than when I bought them.”
 Most of the time, their succulents have become much taller and spread out.
 This is quite a common occurrence, especially when you’re growing succulents indoors.

 While succulents are fairly slow growing, its amazing how quickly they seem to stretch when they aren’t getting the light they need.
 The technical term for this is etiolation.
 You are likely here because you are wondering what can you do to prevent etiolation (stretching) and how to fix a succulent that is already stretched out.
 Let me share what I know!

 Succulents stretch out when they aren’t getting enough sunlight.
 Oddly, this often causes the plant to grow faster.
 You’ll first notice the succulent start to turn and bend toward the light source.
 Then as it continues to grow it will get taller with more space between the leaves.

 Most of the time the leaves will be smaller and lighter in color than normal.
 Generally, lack of sunlight will also cause the succulent to turn green or lose the intensity of it’s original color.
 Notice how this Echeveria ‘Lola’ is starting to bend toward the light and it’s not quite as colorful as when I photographed it for the top dressings post.

 Is it unhealthy?

 While succulents will look better if they get adequate sunlight, they will continue to grow in low lighting.
 They won’t be as healthy or look as good as they should, but it will generally take a very long time (a year or two) for them to die completely in low light.
 If they aren’t getting any light, they’ll die much more quickly.